 - Dig a hole.
 Use a trowel or shovel to dig a hole about 3 times as deep as the height of the bulb.
 Some bulbs, like dahlias, need to be planted deeper.
 Read the labels on the bulbs or packages to know exactly how deep and far apart to plant.

 - Use compost.
 Mix some compost and bulb food into the soil.

 - Plant.
 Put the bulbs in the hole with the pointed ends up.
 If you can’t tell which end is pointed, plant the bulbs on their sides.
 They’ll figure out which way to grow on their own.

 - Water.
-Give your bulbs water and cover them with 2-3 inches of mulch.
+Give your bulbs water and cover them with 2 to 3 inches of mulch.

 - Feed.
-Apply an all-purpose fertilizer when they start growing.
+Apply an all-purpose fertilizer when the bulbs start growing.

 When the blooms are finished, cut faded flowers but leave the foliage.
-They’ll use it to store energy for next year.
+The bulbs will use it to store energy for next year.

 - Shovel or trowel